The Oscars bring back red carpet glam in whites, reds, gold - WTMJ

 Bakalova, the breakout star of “Borat: Subsequent Movie Film,” also brought princess, also in white, with a bit of subdued sparkle and a plunging neckline that fell to a tulle skirt, thanks to Louis Vuitton.
 She snagged a pair of stunning chandelier diamond earrings for the evening.

-Regina King, who opened the show, went for robin’s egg blue Louis Vuitton with winged shoulders and silver stripe embellishments.
+Regina King, who opened the show, went for light blue Louis Vuitton with winged shoulders and silver stripe embellishments.

+“Regina King delivered the red carpet fantasy that award season viewers have been missing when she showed up in a sculptural, custom-made masterpiece from Louis Vuitton.
+While the baby blue color and the wing-like shoulders gave off an ethereal vibe, the modern neckline screamed high-fashion,” said Irina Grechko, senior fashion editor for the millennial-focused lifestyle site Refinery29.com.

-Riz Ahmed, Leslie Odom Jr. and Daniel Kaluuya, in a Bottega Venetta tux, were among many of the guys who went without ties.
+Riz Ahmed, Leslie Odom Jr. and Daniel Kaluuya, in a Bottega Veneta tux, were among many of the guys who went without ties.
+Ahmed was in Prada and Odom in Brioni.

+Travon Free, who co-directed the short live-action winner “Two Distant Strangers,” mixed Hollywood fantasy with real life.
+He wore a black-and-yellow Dolce & Gabbana tux lined with the names of those killed by police brutality in the United States.

-Reese Witherspoon got the red memo, in Dior, along with Angela Bassett in a red look with statement short poofy sleeves and Chopard rubies and diamonds.
+Reese Witherspoon got the red memo, in Dior, along with Angela Bassett in a red look with statement poofy shoulders and Chopard rubies and diamonds.
 Bassett’s train gown was by Alberta Ferretti.

-Diane Warren and Odom kicked off the carpet in Los Angeles in the two trend colors: white and gold, Warren in a Valentino tuxedo white with a sequin turtleneck and Odom in a glistening gold double-breasted tux — gold shirt included — from Brioni.
+Diane Warren and Odom kicked off the carpet in two trend colors: white and gold, Warren in a Valentino tuxedo white with a sequin turtleneck and Odom in a glistening gold double-breasted tux — gold shirt included.

 “I’ve never been dressed by a designer before,” Warren told E!.
 “How cool is that?”
 A small Swarovski frog adorned her collar.